Staple-Engine/StapleEngine/README.md

 ## Windows

-You also need visual studio 2022.
+You need visual studio 2022.

-## MacOS

-You also need xcode.

-## Windows

 To compile dependencies, open the visual studio dev terminal, go to the `Dependencies` directory, and run `build_windows`.